zyedidia/micro/runtime/help/colors.md

 Here is a list of the colorscheme groups that you can use:

 * default (color of the background and foreground for unhighlighted text)
+* alt-line (color of the alternated line background if the option is enabled)
 * comment
 * identifier
 * constant